Reza Ahmad Counsellor & Psychotherapist Online and in Bristol (UK)

 Emergency Services

-I do not provide an emergency service as a therapist in private practice.
-If you are experiencing a mental health crisis and feel the need for immediate emergency support you have a number of options.
+Unfortunately, as a therapist in private practice I am unable to offer an emergency service.
+However, if you are experiencing a mental health crisis and feel the need for immediate emergency support you have a number of options.
 This kind of distress may involve:

 • a psychotic episode which means a serious loss of your usual sense of reality and can include hearing voices and hallucinations